MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_custom.md

 }
 ```

-If the API follows a _procedure-oriented_ style, then it might expose specific methods.
+If the API follows an _action-oriented_ style, then it might expose specific methods.
 For example, to turn a microwave on:

 ```graphql
 type Mutation {